 - 3.2 The Governing Body of Marshland High School is accountable for ensuring the effectiveness of this policy and our compliance with it.
 Although our Governing Body takes collective responsibility to safeguard and promote the welfare of our pupils, we also have a named governor who champions safeguarding within the school. - 3.3 The Governing Board will ensure that: - The safeguarding policy is in place and is reviewed annually, is available publicly via our school website and has been written in line with Local Authority guidance and the requirements of the Norfolk Safeguarding Children Partnership policies and procedures; - The school contributes to inter-agency working in line with Working Together to Safeguard Children (2018); - A senior member of staff from leadership team is designated to take the lead responsibility for safeguarding and child protection and that there is at least one deputy DSL(s) who is appropriately trained member to deal with any issues in the absence of the Designated Safeguarding Lead (DSL).
 There will always be cover for this role.
-The role will be evidenced explicitly in the role holder's job description. - All staff receive a safeguarding induction and are provided with a copy of this policy, the staff code of conduct, the behaviour policy and the school's

-- safeguarding response for those pupils who go missing from education as detailed section 6 of this policy. - All staff undertake appropriate child protection training that is updated annually and on-line safety training; - Procedures are in place for dealing with allegations against members of staff and volunteers in line with statutory guidance; - Safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education' DfE (2021); - They remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention. - 3.4 The governing board will receive a safeguarding report at each meeting that will record the training that has taken place, the number of staff attending and any outstanding training requirements for the school.
+The role will be evidenced explicitly in the role holder's job description. - All staff receive a safeguarding induction and are provided with a copy of this policy, the staff code of conduct, the behaviour policy and the school's safeguarding response for those pupils who go missing from education as detailed section 6 of this policy. - All staff undertake appropriate child protection training that is updated annually and on-line safety training; - In terms of filtering and monitoring there is consideration to the number of and age range of children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks. - Procedures are in place for dealing with allegations against members of staff and volunteers in line with statutory guidance; - Safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education' DfE (2023); - They remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention. - 3.4 The governing board will receive a safeguarding report at each meeting that will record the training that has taken place, the number of staff attending and any outstanding training requirements for the school.
 It will also record all safeguarding activity that has taken place, for example, meetings attended, reports written, training or induction given.
 It will not identify individual pupils.